Even as a small girl in Caracas, Venezuela, Sofia Savoca knew she wanted to be an architect, an urban planner or a civil engineer.

 “I love that they let people with no previous sports experience find something they’re good at,” she says.

-In addition to playing club sports, Savoca serves as vice president of the American Society of Civil Engineers student chapter and co-leads the ASCE’s outreach program to the Boys & Girls Club of Greater Lowell.
-The ASCE has offered great opportunities, including a trip to the ASCE conference to network with professionals, she says.
+Savoca serves as vice president of the American Society of Civil Engineers student chapter and co-leads the ASCE’s outreach program to the Boys & Girls Club of Greater Lowell.
+The ASCE has offered great opportunities, including a trip to its annual conference to network with professionals, she says.

 The following summer, she got a paid internship in the Auburn, N.H., office of Stantec, a multinational engineering and architectural firm.
-There, she got design experience and worked at a high level with AutoCAD and Revit 3D modeling software, as well as learning about fluid mechanics and properties of different materials.
+There, she got design experience, worked with AutoCAD and Revit 3D modeling software and learned about fluid mechanics and properties of different materials.

-Her junior year, she began working as a research assistant for Asst.
+In her junior year, Savoca began working as a research assistant for Asst.
 Prof. Yuanchang Xie on a massive intersection analysis project for the Massachusetts Department of Transportation.
-And she also got trained to act as one of the first “Career Peers” for the Career & Co-op Center, which had helped her to get the Stantec internship by reviewing her resume and cover letter and giving her interviewing tips.

 “Opportunities, opportunities – it’s raining opportunities.
 They’re here if you work hard and know where to look,” she says.
 “UMass Lowell is always looking to do what’s best for you.”